mattijsjanssens/mattijs-extensions/doc/Notes/UGM2025_ET/WorkShop2025_ET.md

     }
     ```
   - move condition to non-templated code or
-  - always evaluate F3 but with scalar
+  - always evaluate F3 but with scalar 0-1 multiplier

 ---